overlay-market/faucet/README.md

 }
 ```

-Sample response when there's the request body is invalid:
+Sample response when the request body is invalid:

 ```json
 {